1. Home

 Define Issues

 In a legal complaint, lawyers list all legal theories of why a defendant is liable to the plaintiff.
-It not only can create confusion, but this practice tends to raise emotions.
+It not only can create confusion, but this practice also tends to raise emotions.
 A settlement can resolve some of the less important issues while leaving other issues to be heard by the judge or a jury.

 Reduce Expenses